Venablena/SFZC_Calendar/README.md

 ## Next Steps

-* Display events in the order of their start time
+* Connect the calendar view to the event interface and database to complete the admin experience
 * Automatically populate recurring events
 * Grey out past dates